cloudflare/cloudflare-docs/content/api-shield/management-and-monitoring/api-routing/_index.md

 You must add Source Endpoints to Endpoint Management through established methods, by [uploading a schema](/api-shield/security/schema-validation/#add-validation-by-uploading-a-schema), via [API Discovery](/api-shield/security/api-discovery/), or by [adding manually](/api-shield/management-and-monitoring/#add-endpoints-manually), before creating a Route.

-To create a Route, you will need the operation ID of the Source Endpoint.
+To create a route, you will need the operation ID of the Source Endpoint.
 To find the operation ID in the dashboard:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
 2. Select **Security** > **API Shield**.